balazsvrg/ciffcaff-parser/README.md

 # Software Security Homework Assignment - Parser

-This is an open-source project written in C/C++ that aims to generate preview images in JPEG or WebP format from CIFF and CAFF image files.
-The purpose of this project is to apply the learned methods in practice and develop a security-critical software.
+This is an homework assignment project written in C++ that aims to generate preview images in JPEG format from CIFF and CAFF image files.
+The purpose of this project is to apply the learned methods in practice and develop security-critical software.

 ## File Formats Used